phamlequang/turtle/README.md

 ## Backlogs

 - Setup DNS host alias to connect to services by domain.
-- Load config from different file for different projects.
 - Ability to define arbitrary command shortcuts.
 - Add commands to work with kubernetes.
 - Add commands to work with aws or localstack.